Discover Longmont's many parks and trails through the directory list below. Filter by amenity to find just the right one for your next adventure.

 - Please remember that this map does not reflect sections of closed trail.

 The original master plan for the St. Vrain Greenway was completed in 1992 calling for seven miles of trail corridor from North 75th Street to County Line Road (County Road 1).
 An eastern corridor master plan update was adopted July 2001 for the portion of the St. Vrain Greenway corridor west of Main Street, and extended the original corridor from Weld County Road 1 to Weld County Road 7.
 Plans call for connections to Union Reservoir and Spring Gulch #2.

 Boulder County plans to eventually continue the St. Vrain Greenway west to Lyons, and Colorado State Parks hopes to extend it through St. Vrain State Park to link with the Town of Frederick's trail system.

 NOTE: Current priority is to rebuild the pre-flood, eight-mile trail and then resume work on extensions.

 St. Vrain Blueprint

-The St. Vrain Blueprint is a redevelopment study underway to explore and develop a vision for special public places along the St. Vrain Greenway in coordination with Resilient St. Vrain, the creek engineering project that will reduce the floodplain area along the creek corridor.
-For information on St. Vrain Blueprint, please visit StVrainBlueprint.com.
+The St. Vrain Blueprint is a redevelopment study underway to explore and develop a vision for special public places along the St. Vrain Greenway in coordination with Resilient St. Vrain, the creek engineering project that will reduce the size of the floodplain area along the creek corridor.
+For information on St. Vrain Blueprint, visit StVrainBlueprint.com.

 For more information, contact Parks, Open Space & Trails.